qchenevier/MBA_memoire/doc/action_actor.md

 Highly skilled workers can command high rates because of three capabilities.
 Their abilities to go through the early rote tasks quickly and accurately; their experiences and judgment in determining a course of action; and their savviness for helping clients navigate that course.
 AI and Machine Learning will quickly surpass our abilities on the first two capabilities.
 It’s easy to see the role of automated systems in data gathering and analysis, we’ve accepted that machines can do these types of tasks efficiently.
 However, their potential goes much further [@Beck2017].

 ### Humans are contributing with Meaning & Value

+#### Humans are more and more Information Producers {#prosumerization}

+Many people suggest that rates of new product introduction and adoption are speeding up since centuries.
+It seems to be true: It took decades for the telephone to reach 50% of households, beginning before 1900, whereas it took five years or less for cellphones to accomplish the same penetration in 1990.
+And innovations introduced more recently are being adopted more quickly [@McGrath2013].

+It took 30 years for electricity and 25 years for telephones to reach 10% adoption but less than five years for tablet devices to achieve the 10% rate.
+It took an additional 39 years for telephones to reach 40% penetration and another 15 before they became ubiquitous.
+Smart phones, on the other hand, accomplished a 40% penetration rate in just 10 years, if we time the first smart phone's introduction from the 2002 shipment of the first BlackBerry that could make phone calls and the first Palm-OS-powered Treo model [@McGrath2013].

+This rise of adoption and penetration rates for new technologies suggests that technology is less and less the prerogative of the new generations, the so-called _Millenials_ or _Y generation_.
+In fact, these so-called generations are bounded less by an age criterion than by a technological use one.
+Some analysts refer to the Y generation as the sociological group which is using the Information technologies most frequently, without explicitly stating an age.
+A 60 years old granny using social networks on mobile to communicate with her friends and family and buying things occasionnaly from e-commerce sites could be considered as belonging to the Y generation.
+The gaps in the world population regarding this revolution are not in terms of age, but in terms of usage.

+This increased technology usage means that people are producing more and more information directly by giving feedback or indirectly throught the usage statistics of their devices.
+This is the rise of the _consumer-producer_, a phenomenon called _Prosumerization_ or _Millenialization_:

+- Millennialization of consumers has turned consumers into producers, empowered individuals to share their voices and influence others [@Gimpel2012].
+- Since digital news and information content can now be produced by amateurs in addition to professionals: Internet and digitization are competence-destroying and disruptive for the newspaper industry [@Karimi2015].

+As a results, the average human on this planet is more connected to all the other humans and communicates more with them than anytime in History.
+The world has never been so intertwined, in terms of information exchanges, even if the population has never been higher.
+Information is more available to anyone and anyone is more able to create or share information.

+#### Humans have more Relationships & Interactions through (and with) Machines thanks to Telecommunications

+Digital technologies also enable different forms of dynamic capabilities suitable for turbulent environments and transform the structure of social relationships in both the consumer and the enterprise space [@Bharadwaj2013].

+Employees are asking why they cannot collaborate with coworkers the way they can with friends.
+Some younger employees have been heard saying "the company's more than 100 years old, but our IT capabilities don't have to match the age of the company." [@Westerman2011]

+Information technologies are enhancing interactions among customers, suppliers, stakeholders, and employees.
+Consumers and businesses increasingly prefer digital channels, as these channels lower the cost of transactions [@Hirt2014].

+For example, some customers today favor self-service over personal interaction.
+For many young adults in their 20s and early 30s, interacting with a human service representative represents an inconvenience or an extra cost [@WESTERMAN2015].

+Some people may say that we will never trust machines with important decisions such as the management of our health and money, but this is twentieth century thinking.
+A new generation (often called Millenials) is engaging with smart machines that they trust, and often prefer [@Beck2017].

 #### Information & Knowledge transfer to Humans is constrained by Time and Attention {#attention-time}